Spay & Neuter

 - Short-term care for animals who will be going to a rescue group.

 Whatever the reason, these animals need some extra love and care before they can be adopted.
 Providing foster care for a week, a month, or more can be a lifesaving gift for an animal.
 To read more about the SPCA Cincinnati foster program and opportunities, click here.

 Raising Cane’s is an invaluable community partner to the SPCA Cincinnati, and has been since 2018.
 They have guaranteed that our organization will continue to thrive in its mission of saving more animals’ lives by sponsoring ONE FREE dog adoption every day for the entire 2021 calendar year!
 Their commitment and contribution undoubtedly make a huge impact in animal welfare for Greater Cincinnati.

-How can you get a chance for a free dog adoption?* It's easy, just click on Adoption By Appointment on the menu to the left to learn how the process works (or click here).
+How can you get a chance for a free dog adoption?
+It's easy, just click on Adoptions on the menu to the left to learn how the process works (or click here).
 All you need to do from there is complete the application for the dog you're interested in to be considered for this offer.
 We look forward to matching you with your next best friend.